supermileage/ECOTRONS-broadcast-emulator/README.md

-# ECOTRONS Broadcast Simulator
+# Telemetry Emulator

-This is a simple sketch for an Arduino (or any PlatformIO with Arduino framework-compatible MCU) to simulate an ECOTRONS ECU.
-It's tailored for V1.2 of the ECU; later versions have different packet lengths.
+This is a simple sketch for an Arduino (or any PlatformIO with Arduino framework-compatible MCU) to simulate an ECOTRONS ECU and CAN messages.
+The Ecotrons messages are tailored for V1.2 of the ECU; later versions have different packet lengths.

 The following packet is broadcast over RS232 at a rate of 115200, 8 data bits, no partiy, and 1 stop bit every 100ms.